tweag/HaskellR/doc/H-user.md

 recommended to use a version of R that has been compiled with `--enable-strict-barrier`.

-See The Haddock generated documentation for the `Lanugage.R.GC` module for further details.
+See The Haddock generated documentation for the `Language.R.GC` module for further details.

 Catching runtime errors